Hamid3DATA/JavaScript/BlackJack/README.md

 app.js is a prototype and therefore is incomplete, while app2.js is the "final" version (i think).
 <br />

-Which means that you do not need app.js file at all.
+Which means that you don't need app.js file at all.